7k8m/json.filed/README.md

 + what
     + read, write and process JSON files
     + share JSON files between nodes
-    + collect contents of multiple JSON file into a JSON file.
+    + collect contents of multiple JSON files into a JSON file.
     + and so on.
 + when
-    + Applications needs to store data, but DBMS is not the case.
+    + Applications need to store data, but DBMS is not the case.
     + Server handling JSON
-    + IoT device write and read JSON
+    + IoT device writes and reads JSON
     + Scripts handling JSON files on a node
     + Handle JSON from several sources
         + JSON from file